Introduction

 Weed Control

-- Hand-Pull Weeds: For small infestations, hand-pulling weeds can be effective.
+- Hand-Pull Weeds: For small infestations, hand-pulling can be effective.
 Ensure you remove the entire root to prevent regrowth.

 Aeration and Overseeding